The Blue Nile (band): A Walk Across the Rooftops (1982–1984)

-Hats (1985–1990)
+Hats and popularity (1985–1990)

 Keen to capitalise on the positive critical reception awarded to A Walk Across the Rooftops, Linn sent the band back to Castlesound studio early in 1985 to produce a quick follow-up record.
 However, as the band later admitted, there was no new material ready to record, and they were not happy with the songs they were producing under pressure in the studio.
+The lack of progress led to stress and arguments, in particular between Buchanan (who tended to ultimately get his way in disputes) and Moore (who felt like a "third wheel" in the band due to the fact that Buchanan and Bell did most of the songwriting).
+In 2022, Moore recalled that his working relationship with Buchanan had already become "seriously strained", and that at one point "Paul was terrified to go into the studio, because I'd be in the studio and [he thought] I was going to ruin his buzz.
+It was falling apart."

-The lack of progress led to stress and arguments among the band members, and matters were not helped when Virgin Records, to whom Linn had licensed the band's records, began legal proceedings against the group and the label for not producing the new material stipulated in the licensing agreement.
+Matters were not helped when Virgin Records, to whom Linn had licensed the band's records, began legal proceedings against the group and the label for not producing the new material stipulated in the licensing agreement.
 After two years with almost nothing to show for its efforts, the band was forced to leave the studio to make way for another band, and had to return home to Glasgow.
 Away from the pressures of the studio, the group overcame the writer's block and, eventually returning to Castlesound in 1988, was able to rapidly complete a new album.